-- (i) State/ UT Governments shall not dilute these guidelines issued under the Disaster Management Act, 2005, in any manner. - (ii) All the District Magistrates shall strictly enforce the above measures.
+- (i) State/ UT Governments shall not dilute these guidelines issued under the Disaster Management Act, 2005, in any manner. - (ii) For the enforcement of social distancing, State/ UT Governments may, as far as possible, use the provisions of Section 144 of the Criminal Procedure Code (CrPC) of 1973. - (iii) All the District Magistrates shall strictly enforce the above measures.